Few cruisers know or care what country their favorite cruise ship is flagged in.

 Also known as the PVSA, the order dates to 1920 and focuses on the transportation of passengers from one U.S. port to another.
 The law states this can only be accomplished by a U.S.-flagged ship, unless a stopover is made at a "distant foreign port."

-, the PVSA, "prohibits commercial vessels such as cruise ships from allowing passengers to board at one U.S. port and debark at another U.S. port."
+In its official language, the PVSA, "prohibits commercial vessels such as cruise ships from allowing passengers to board at one U.S. port and debark at another U.S. port."

 Although updated over the intervening years, this legislation was crafted at a time when the U.S. maintained a strong merchant and passenger shipping presence in the world, and protections were needed to offer American companies a competitive advantage.